 I believe strongly that garden writing should both inspire and inform.

-That’s what I attempted to do in a book I just completed this winter of ‘08/09.
-It’s a regional shade gardening book for the Northeast based on a lecture I’ve been giving for the last ten years.
+That’s what I attempted to do in my new book, The Shady Lady’s Guide to Northeast Shade Gardening (University Press of New England, 2014).
+It’s a regional shade gardening book for the Northeast based on a lecture I’ve been giving for the last 15 years.
 I decided to write the book for two reasons.
 First, in my lectures, my gardener participants always wanted more information…and I wanted to give it to them, but time didn’t permit.
 Second, existing shade gardening books disappointed my audiences in a host of ways.

 Despite the hundreds of gardening books on the market, it’s amazing the gaps that exist in the gardening literature.
 The first and worst problem is that most gardening books are too general.
 They attempt to address a national audience, but that goal is an impossible one.
 We live in an enormous, environmentally varied country that contains every ecosystem from desert to temperate rain forest.
 Gardeners need regionally targeted messages expressed by local voices.